jadenwjh/CS2102_2021_S1_Team45/README.md

     - `petname` : string

     ### Body:
-    > Note: the body can consist of any subset of the following:
+    > Note: this body can consist of any subset of the following:
     - `petowner` : string
     - `petname` : string
     - `profile` : string